What Does Google Know About You? Here's How to See Everything Right Now.

+Want to see what Google knows about you?
 Go to myaccount.google.com right now and sign in.
 What you are about to see will surprise you.
-Google has been quietly building a detailed, searchable file on you, every website you have visited, every search you have ever typed, every YouTube video you have ever watched, every place you have physically been for years.
-Today we are going to show you exactly what is in that file, and exactly how to delete it.
+Google has been quietly building a detailed, searchable file on you (your Google data), every website you have visited, every search you have ever typed, every YouTube video you have ever watched, every place you have physically been for years.
+Today we are going to show you what Google knows about you, and exactly how to delete it.

-What Google Is Collecting — The Full Picture
+What Google Know About Me — The Full Picture

 Most people know Google tracks their searches.
 Very few people know just how far that tracking goes.